-Job orders are records of jobs openings containing the material terms and conditions of employment related to wages, hours, working conditions, worksite and other benefits, submitted by an employer.
-A job order may only be listed in Employ Florida when:
+Job orders are records of job openings containing the material terms and conditions of employment related to wages, hours, working conditions, worksite and other benefits, submitted by an employer.
+A job order will only be listed in Employ Florida when:

-- It will employ a worker who is legally authorized to work in the United States. - There is an employer-employee relationship, unless the job order is for an independent contractor position.
-Generally, an employer-employee relationship exists when a person, firm, corporation or other association or entity hires, fires, pays, supervises and otherwise controls the work of the employee. - There is a currently available and non-duplicative position. - There is a detailed description of the work to be performed. - There are specific hiring requirements a jobseeker must meet. - There are referral instructions. - The posting party has authorization from the employing entity to post the open position when it is being posted by a third-party poster. - The job order is verifiable through email, telephone, online or as otherwise determined.
+- It will employ a worker who is legally authorized to work in the United States. - There is an employer-employee relationship, unless the job order is for an independent contractor or unpaid internship position.
+Generally, an employeremployee relationship exists when a person, firm, corporation or other association or entity hires, fires, pays, supervises and otherwise controls the work of the employee. - There is a currently available and non-duplicative position. - There is a detailed description of the work to be performed. - There are specific hiring requirements a jobseeker must meet. - There are referral instructions. - The LWDB has authorization from the employing entity to post the open position. - The posting party has authorization from the employing entity to post the open position when it is being posted by a third-party poster. - The job order is verifiable through email, telephone, online or as otherwise determined.